FarmData2/FD2-School-Materials/12-OSS2/12-OSS2-Hands-On.md

 For practice, each partner should make a change to the `README.md` file as follows:

+1. Switch to the `oss2-practice` branch.
-1. Create a new feature branch from `oss2-practice` for your work.
+2. Create and switch to a new feature branch from `oss2-practice` for your work.
-2. Open `README.md`.
+3. Open `README.md`.
-3. Add a line at the top of the file containing your name.
+4. Add a line at the top of the file containing your name.
+5. Stage and commit your change.
+6. This commit will fail due to a linter that checks for broken links.
+   - Remove the broken link.
-4. Stage and commit your change.
+7. Stage and commit your change.
-5. Push your feature branch to the `origin`.
+8. Push your feature branch to the `origin`.
-6. Visit the origin repository on GitHub and create a pull request making sure that the:
+9. Visit the origin repository on GitHub and create a pull request making sure that the:
    - **base repository:** is set to your shared fork of the FarmData2-School repository and not the upstream.
    - **base:** is the `oss2-practice` feature branch where you want the changes to go.
    - **compare:** is the feature branch with your changes.
-7. Find the Pull Request in your FarmData2-School fork.
+10. Find the Pull Request in your FarmData2-School fork.
-8. Visit the "Files changed" tab and confirm that the change you made are there.
+11. Visit the "Files changed" tab and confirm that the change you made are there.

 #### Merging the Changes